Master of Arts in Teaching English to Speakers of Other Languages (TESOL) (On Campus)

-Students may begin TESOL studies in either Fall I (September) or Spring I (February).
+Students may begin TESOL studies in either Fall I (end of August) or Spring I (January).

 The program is offered in a four-session format: Fall I, Fall II, Spring I, and Spring II.
-Full-time students typically enroll in two courses per session and can complete the entire program in approximately six sessions (one-and-a-half years).
+Full-time students typically enroll in two courses per 8-week session and can complete the entire program in approximately six sessions (one and a half years).
 Part-time students taking one course each term can complete the program in about three years.

-PLO 1: Proficiency in spoken and written English at a level appropriate to their anticipated English teaching context.
+- Speak and write English at a level appropriate to their anticipated English teaching context.

-PLO 8: Ability, through anticipated or actual teaching, to apply the principles of classroom language pedagogy to teach oral and written English.
+- Apply, through anticipated or actual teaching, the principles of classroom language pedagogy to teach oral and written English.